bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.7.4 - 06.08.2014 =
+* Update : We updated all functionality for wordpress 4.0-beta2.
+* Budfix : Bug with Warning output in Dashboard was fixed.

 = V1.7.3 - 28.05.2014 =
 * Update : We updated all functionality for wordpress 3.9.1.
 * Update : The Ukrainian language is updated in the plugin.